UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

 This group had more variation in how fast the learners went through the exercise.
 I felt it was useless to rush them through the earlier exercises.
 Instead, from 15:30-15:45 I **lectured**.
 I told them that the learning objective ('so you have **seen** it').
-I don't know what is the cause of the learners being slow.
-I would be able to assume that they just are (which is fine), but I worry it is my teaching.
-If it was me, no idea why: let's hope the evaluation can help me find the reason.
+I feel this most likely reason for this, is the new session about backups: it took away 30 minutes.

+There was an unclarity in the
+course material about backups that was found (and shared) by two independent groups.
+I've fixed it under course time.

 I informed my colleagues about the state of the learning of the students, so that they can adapt.